Demartek Storage Networking Interface Comparison

 There are different designations for fiber optic cables depending on the bandwidth supported.

-- Single-mode: OS1 is for indoor use, OS2 is for outdoor use.
+- Single-mode: OS1a is for indoor use, OS2 is for outdoor use.

-OM3 and OM4 are newer multi-mode cables that are “laser optimized” (LOMMF) and support 10 Gigabit Ethernet and faster applications.
-OM3 and OM4 cables are also the only multi-mode fibers included in the IEEE 802.3ba 40G/100G Ethernet standard that was ratified in June 2010.
-The 40G and 100G speeds are currently achieved by bundling multiple channels together in parallel with special multi-channel (or multi-lane) connector types.
-This standard defines an expected operating range of up to 100m for OM3 and up to 150m for OM4 for 40 Gigabit Ethernet and 100 Gigabit Ethernet, using 10 Gbps per lane technology.
+OM3 and OM4 are multi-mode cables that are “laser optimized” (LOMMF) and support 10 Gigabit per lane and faster applications (Ethernet, Fibre Channel, etc.).
+For Ethernet, this includes 10GbE and 25GbE technologies.
+For higher speeds, multiple lanes are bundled together (4 x 10Gbps, 4 x 25Gbps, etc.).
 See the Connector Types section below for additional detail.

 Newer multi-mode OM2, OM3 and OM4 (50 µm) and single-mode OS1 (9 µm) fiber optic cables have been introduced that can handle tight corners and turns.
 These are known as “bend optimized,” “bend insensitive,” or have “enhanced bend performance.”
 These fiber optic cables can have a very small turn or bend radius with minimal signal loss or “bending loss.”
 The term “bend optimized” multi-mode fiber (BOMMF) is sometimes used.

+OM5 fiber-optic cable, known as wideband multi-mode fiber (WBMMF), transmits four wavelengths (colors) simultaneously using short wavelength division multiplexing (SWDM) to achieve 100Gbps (4 x 25Gbps) transmission on a single-lane connection.
+OM5 carries at least four times more capacity than OM4 over the same distance.
+When configured in four parallel lanes (four sets of fiber), transmission speed can reach 400Gbps.

-OS1 and OS2 single-mode fiber optics are used for long distances, up to 10,000m (6.2 miles) with the standard transceivers and have been known to work at much longer distances with special transceivers and switching infrastructure.
+OS1a and OS2 single-mode fiber optics are used for long distances, up to 10,000m (6.2 miles) with the standard transceivers and have been known to work at much longer distances with special transceivers and switching infrastructure.
+OS1a replaces OS1, as OS1 is considered a “legacy” product.

 Each of the multi-mode and single-mode fiber optic cable types includes two wavelengths.
 The higher wavelengths are used for longer-distance connections.
+OM5 supports more than two wavelengths.

 Update: 24 April 2012 — The Telecommunications Industry Association (TIA) Engineering Committee TR-42 Telecommunications Cabling Systems has approved the publication of TIA-942-A, the revised Telecommunications Infrastructure Standard for Data Centers.
 A number of changes were made to update the specification with respect to higher transmission speeds, energy efficiency and harmonizing with international standards.
 For backbone and horizontal cabling and connectors, the following are some of the important updates:

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: